m00qek/luci-sso/docs/tutorials/dev-onboarding.md

 *   Choose **"Login with SSO"** to trigger the OIDC flow against the mock IdP.

 Notice that the login redirects to the mock IdP, then back to LuCI — the same flow a real user experiences with Google or Authelia.
 The mock IdP accepts any credentials, so any username/password will work.

 ---

+## What we just built

+- A native C crypto bridge compiled for the local architecture, loaded by `ucode` for cryptographic operations.
+- A mock Identity Provider pre-configured with test credentials that accepts any username and password.
+- A simulated OpenWrt instance running `luci-sso` in a container, accessible at `https://localhost:8443`.
+- A full test suite covering Tiers 0–4, runnable without a physical router or a real IdP.

+---